imranfadhil/pp_portfolio/03_NNS_2-5/README.md

 This project presents a comprehensive petrophysical analysis of a well from the Norwegian North Sea block 2/5, leveraging the `quick-pp` library.
 The workflow demonstrates an end-to-end process, from data ingestion and quality control to advanced rock typing and permeability modeling using machine learning.
 The analysis is structured across several Jupyter notebooks, each tackling a specific stage of the petrophysical interpretation.

-The primary goal is to build a robust and predictive reservoir characterization model by integrating well logs, core data, and geological information.

 ### Field Background

 The well is located in block 2/5 of the Norwegian sector of the North Sea.
 This block is part of the Greater Ekofisk Area, which includes the giant Ekofisk and Eldfisk fields.
 The water depth in this area is approximately 70-80 meters.
 The Ekofisk field, discovered in 1969, was a pivotal discovery that established Norway as a major oil-producing nation.